BBVA/mercury/docs/index.md

     ---

-    A library to analyze sequences of events extracted from transactional data.
+    A library to **analyze sequences of events extracted from transactional data**.
 These events can be automatically discovered or manually defined.

     [:octicons-arrow-right-24: Documentation](https://bbva.github.io/mercury-reels/)